Reduction to master integrals via intersection numbers and polynomial expansions: Implementation over finite-fields

 In each step of the recursive algorithm, we need to select a basis and a dual basis of master integrals, which for simplicity was assumed to be known in advance in the discussion above.
 In ref.~\cite{Lee:2013hzt} it is shown that the number of master integrals can be found as the number of solutions of a system of rational equations.
 As observed in~\cite{Frellesvig:2019uqt} the same number can also be computed as the dimension of a polynomial ideal, which in turn can be found via rational operations.
 A guess for the list of master integrals can be made from the list of independent monomials in such ideal, see e.g.\ ref.s~\cite{Weinzierl:2020xyy,amslaurea27132} for more details.

 As an alternative, we can also find bases of master integrals with a more pragmatic approach that is based on the computation of intersection numbers.
-We may start from a list of integrals which form overcomplete bases
+We may start from a list of integrals which form overcomplete bases (i.e.\ a set of spanning vectors that is not minimal)

 and compute an ``enlarged metric'' $\mathbf{\tilde C}$

 which is obviously not invertible since the basis is overcomplete.
 We then column reduce the matrix (or better, a numerical evaluation of it over finite fields) to find a minimal list of independent columns, which corresponds to a basis of independent dual integrals